jordles/notes/CS/Architecture.md

 ### Network Interface Card (NIC): The Network Connection

+Hardware that allows computers to communicate over a network.
 The network interface card (NIC) is responsible for connecting the computer to the internet or other networks.

 __Network Interfaces:__ Ethernet, WiFi, Bluetooth, etc.